-- 10 In the following analysis results, the friction angles and the average particle sizes (or the corresponding scouring depths) were treated as variables with the abovementioned averages and coefficients of variation.
-Log normal distributions were assumed for both variables. - Figure 11 shows the distributions of the safety factor for slope stability, retaining wall sliding, and overturning.
+Figure 11 shows the distributions of the safety factor for slope sliding failure, retaining wall sliding, and overturning failure.
 The distributions in Fig. 11 are very different to those in Fig. 8.
-In Fig. 8, when a constant friction angle was employed in the analysis, the variation in the friction angle affects the shape and location of the distribution of the slope stability FS only weakly, and the distributions of the retaining wall sliding FS and the overturning FS are close to constant values.
+In Fig. 8, when a constant friction angle was employed in the analysis, the variation in scouring depths and water levels affects the shape and location of the slope stability FS distribution only, and the distributions of the retaining wall sliding FS and the overturning FS are close to constant values.
 When the friction angle is treated as a variable, as shown in Fig. 11, the distribution of the retaining wall FS becomes broader.
-These results indicate that the slope stability FS is not sensitive to changes in the friction angle, because with the consideration of friction angle variations, the slope stability FS distribution is similar.
+These results indicate that the slope stability FS is not sensitive to changes in the friction angle because with the variation of friction angles, the slope stability FS distribution is similar to that in Fig. 8.
 The variation in the slope FS is due mainly to the variation in the scouring depth.
-The reason for the above results may be the location of the slip circle with respect to the in-situ soil layer.
-On the other hand, the stability of the retaining wall - is not sensitive to changes in the scouring depth, as shown in Fig. 8; however, with the change of friction angles, the distributions of retaining wall FS become different when compared to Fig. 8.
+The reason for the above results may be the location of the slip circle with respect to the in situ soil layer.
+Nonetheless, the stability of the retaining wall is not sensitive to changes in the scouring depth, as shown in Fig. 8; however, with the change of friction angles, the distributions of retaining wall FS become different when compared to Fig. 8.
 Note that these results are for a flood return period of 100 years and a WLD coefficient of 0.3.
 Other return periods and WLD coefficients also produced similar results.

 As mentioned in the previous section, when the variability in the friction angle is taken into account, the slope FS does not change significantly.
-Figure 12 shows the variations

-- in the slope FS reliability indices and WLD coefficients for various flood return periods; these results are not significantly different from those in Fig. 9.
+Figure 12 shows the variations in the slope FS reliability indices and WLD coefficients for various flood return periods; these results are not significantly different from those in Fig. 9.
 However, the results in Fig. 13 for the retaining wall sliding reliability index and WLD coefficient for various flood return periods are quite different.
 First of all, the trend in the results for a return period of 2 years is different to that of the other return periods.
-The reliability index is more - 10 sensitive to changes in the WLD coefficient for return periods less than 2 years.
+The reliability index is more sensitive to changes in the WLD coefficient for return periods less than 2 years.
 For the other flood return periods, there are similar relationships between the reliability index and the WLD coefficient.
 Although it was shown that the reliability indices are higher for shorter return periods, the reliability index decreases more rapidly with changes in the WLD coefficient for shorter return periods.
-By considering the variability in the first in the weak of the table is and the table is a shown that the reliability in the first is a shown that the weak of the table is a shown that the reliability index decreases more rapidly with changes in the WLD coefficient for shorter return periods.
-By considering the variability in the first is a shown that the reliability is a shown that the reliability is a shown that the reliability is the first is a shown that the reliability is the shown that the reliability - friction angle, it was found that the retaining wall sliding FS of Chiuliao 1st Levee is less sensitive to changes in the return period.
+By considering the variability in the friction angle, it was found that the retaining wall sliding FS of Chiuliao First Levee is less sensitive to changes in the return period.
 For flood return periods longer than 5 years, the results are similar.
 The retaining wall overturning FS is not shown because of its high reliability index.